 Born in Albania, Brigel was trained at the National Ballet School in Tirana, the Ecole Supérieure de Danse de Cannes Rosella Hightower, and Cannes Jeune Ballet.
-From 2006, he performed solo roles in major companies including the Ballet de l’Opéra National Du Rhin, Staatstheater Mainz and Nederlands Dans Theater.
+From 2006, he performed solo roles and was part of major companies including the Ballet de l’Opéra National Du Rhin, Staatstheater Mainz and Nederlands Dans Theater.
 In 2011, Brigel joined The Forsythe Company, participating in new creations and performing a wide range of Forsythe’s repertoire.
 In 2015, he collaborated with William Forsythe on the revision of DUO2015 and performed it worldwide as part of Life in Progress Sylvie Guillem’s farewell tour to the stage.
 For this performance the same year, he received the Leonide Massine Dancer Of The Year Contemporary Stage Award at Positano Premia la Danza (Italy).
 In 2016 he performed with the same piece in Paris Quartier D’été and in Philadelphia Museum of Art for the Eighth Annual Anne d’Harnoncourt Symposium.